wso2/docs-mi/en/docs/learn/examples/file-processing/mailto-transport-examples.md

-# How to use the MailTo Transport
+# How to Use MailTo Transport

 ## Set the email sender globally